okasen/Novelatte/README.md

 # Novelatte
-An easy-on-the-eyes theme for caffeinated writers
+An easy-on-the-eyes Discourse theme for caffeinated NaNoWriMo writers